24 Hrs Tour

-The 24 Hrs Tour (advertised as Spring Tour 2017 and Summer Tour 2017) is the fifth concert tour by English recording artist, Olly Murs.
+The 24 Hrs Tour (advertised as Spring Tour 2017 and Summer Tour 2017) was the fifth concert tour by English recording artist, Olly Murs.
 The tour supports his fifth studio album, 24 Hrs (2016).
 Beginning March 2017, the tour played over 50 concerts in Europe and Asia.

 Background

 The tour was announced September 2016 on Murs various social media platforms.
 The first left of dates sold well, prompting a second leg of outdoor shows revealed in November 2016.
 Rehearsals began February 2017 in Brighton.
 Discussing his open air dates, Murs stated:

 "A summer tour is not something I've done in a long time and there's places on it that I haven't been to in a while, so it'll be good to get out and see those people.
 The outdoor shows are always that little bit crazier.
 When you're in an arena, you can create more of a story on the stage, but for a festival or a park, it's all just about the live performance."